JaxRaffnix/WinSetup/README.md

 Winget also updates applications installed with Scoop.
 This results in a duplication issue, because winget runs the default app installer and doesnt touch the scoop/apps folder.

 Whatsapp is installed with ID `9NKSQGP7F2NH`, not with Meta.Whatsapp.

+set git aborts if user name and email already match. the other settings are ignored.

+## unsure
+"M2Team.NanaZip"

 ## To Do
 Add gcc complier for c with winget